fredinfinite23/somar/README.md

  - Recent Android phone
    1. Make sure you own a physical [Google Cardboard](https://arvr.google.com/cardboard/)-Compatible Phone holder with a QR code on the side.
    1. Make sure your Android phone is in Developer Mode and can install APKs from [unknown sources](https://www.applivery.com/docs/mobile-app-distribution/troubleshooting/mobile-app-distribution-all/android-unknown-sources/)
-   1. Install the MONADO APK with cardboard support from the [prebuilts folder](https://gitlab.collabora.com/somar-project/somar/-/blob/main/prebuilts) on your phone.
+   1. From your phone, download the MONADO APK with cardboard support from our [itch.io page](https://somar-project.itch.io/somar-project) and install.
    1. Install the "OpenXR Runtime Broker" from the Google Play Store on your phone.
    1. Run the OpenXR Runtime Broker and check the "Monado" box.
    1. Run the Monado android application on your phone and click the "QR code" logo in top-right corner.
    1. Point your phone camaera on the Cardboard QR code and wait until Monado has scanned the code.
-   1. Install the SOMAR-application-XYZ APK from the [prebuilts folder](https://gitlab.collabora.com/somar-project/somar/-/blob/main/prebuilts) from your phone.
+   1. From your phone, download the SOMAR-application-XYZ APK from our [itch.io page](https://somar-project.itch.io/somar-project) and install.
    1. Insert your phone into the Cardboard phone holder, plug-in your favorite earphones, launch the Somar application and enjoy !

 ### Edit and build the application in the Godot engine